Skip to main content

 The Nocturnal Protocol a Step-By-Step Calibration

 Optimizing this nightly production cycle involves a disciplined protocol designed to send clear, consistent signals to your master clock.
-This is about creating an environment that allows your to function without interference.
+This is about creating an environment that allows your endocrine system to function without interference.
 You can think of it as setting the optimal conditions for your internal factory to run its most important production line.

 1. Light Discipline ∞ Two hours before your target sleep time, begin to aggressively eliminate blue light exposure.
 This means dimming overhead lights, activating night-mode on all devices, or using blue-light-blocking glasses.
 This action prevents the suppression of melatonin, allowing the sleep-initiation signal to be sent on schedule.